Iandlama/Text_to_image_search/README.md

 ## Vector Database Setup & Ingestion (Qdrant)

-The vector storage, named-vector schema configuration, and high-throughput ingestion pipeline are handled via **Qdrant** (Task 3).
-The database runs locally inside a Docker container and communicates using the high-performance gRPC protocol (`port 6334`) to safely scale up to the mandatory 500,000+ objects constraint [].
+The vector storage, named-vector schema configuration, and high-throughput ingestion pipeline are handled via **Qdrant**.
+The database runs locally inside a Docker container and communicates using the high-performance gRPC protocol (`port 6334`) to safely scale up to the mandatory 500,000+ objects constraint.

 ### Schema Configuration (Iteration 1: Baseline)
 The collection `meme_collection_v1` is configured to support **Multi-Vector Search**, indexing two separate dense vector fields per node into an interconnected coordinate space: